-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Katherine Sirca, a student assistant in the Old China Hands and Urban Archives.
 Katherine is an undergraduate majoring in Business.

 Born from the wartime hysteria of World War II, the internment of Japanese Americans is considered by many to be one of the biggest civil rights violations in American history.
 Americans of Japanese ancestry, regardless of citizenship, were forced from their homes and into relocation centers known as internment camps.
 The fear that arose after Japan's attack on Pearl Harbor created severe anti-Japanese prejudice, which evolved into the widespread belief that Japanese people in America were a threat to national security.
 On February 19, 1942, President Franklin D. Roosevelt signed Executive Order 9066, giving the government the power to begin relocation.

 Executive Order 9066 placed power in the hands of a newly formed War Relocation Authority, the WRA.
 This government agency was tasked with moving all Japanese Americans into internment camps all across the United States.
 The War Relocation Authority Collection is filled with private reports explaining the importance of relocation and documenting the populations of different camps.
 WRA Report No. 5 on Community Analysis prepares the reader for the different ways and reasons for which the "evacuees" might try to resist, and how to handle these situations.